Analog Devices, Inc.

 Bullish Bullish

-• Record High Stock Price: ADI stock reached an all-time high of $276, showing strong upward momentum.
+• Record High Stock Price: ADI stock hit all-time highs above $280, indicating strong momentum.

 Bearish Bearish